uruzFR/Module-Sim800c/README.md

        python name-of-the-scrip.py

-   *Before using the other scripts, it is important to execute the configuration scripts.
+   *Before using the other scripts, it is important to execute the configuration scripts (in configuration directory).
     After running the configuration scripts, you can modify the other scripts with your own information and use them as needed.*

 6. Enjoy.